Yingwen-Liu/Snake-Game_Deque-Based/README.md

-# Snake-Game
+# Snake Game
 A Simple version of *Snake Game*

 May not be recieved any future update.
 Its underlaying logic is not efficient for training.

-The next one will based on Numpy.
+The next Snake Game will be based on Numpy / Cumpy.

 - **Merely for fun**